 Needles are relatively cheap.
 Certainly cheaper than fabric and thread, so keep that needle new as often as possible so you’re not wasting thread or damaging your fabric.

-Now it’s time to sew!
-I like to use what I call a leader/ender piece when I begin stitching.
+Finally, I like to use what I call a leader/ender piece when I begin stitching.

 This is a thread saver, since I am not pulling my finished piece away from the machine to snip it.
 I just run this leader/ender piece through at the end of my stitching and snip my sewn unit off after it’s out from under the foot.
 I like using this to lead off stitching pieces to avoid thread glitches or fabric pieces scrunching up.
 It’s also a good way to put some fabric scraps to good use!